Exhibition Statement 2022:

 What is light.

 When I look at a star, I know that my eyes could see that star anywhere, say 10 hours drive from here, if so what is it that is making its way to my eye, whether I'm standing here, 10 hours away and every cm in between.
 I don’t see how something could make its way approximately everywhere at once.
-Someone explained it to me, but I don’t understand it.
+Someone explained it to me, but still.

 Place.